albetnov/100-days-of-code/log.md

 ### Day 3: Febuary 25, 2022

-**Today's Progress**: Learned about DevTools debugger, suggested javascript code style, comments placement, mocha test, bdd style of writing test
+**Today's Progress**: Learned about DevTools debugger, suggested javascript code style, comments placement, mocha test, bdd style of writing test, explored about polyfills and transpilers.

 **Thoughts:** Writting test can really hope development an app faster.
 But writing a test can also be a pain.